Vyral/ryan-ahearn/_posts/2021-02-15-whats-going-on-in-san-diego-real-estate.md

 The challenging part for sellers isn’t finding a buyer; they outnumber sellers in our market.
 As a seller, you need to talk to your agent about their strategies to get you the highest price for when you do sell your home.
 For our part, we tailor our marketing strategy for each property and market (remember that markets can change very quickly).&nbsp;

-If you have any questions about our market numbers or about buying or selling a home, don’t hesitate to reach out to us.
+If you have any questions about our market numbers or buying or selling a home, don’t hesitate to reach out to us.
 We’d love to help you find success no matter your goal.